How to Stencil a Reclaimed Wood Décor Sign

 Begin by swirling or stippling paint into the stencil template cutouts (brush strokes are not used for stenciling).
 At first it may seem that the paint color is too faint, that is normal, resist the urge to immediately add more paint to your brush.
-With stenciling, color is gradually accumulated in many thin layers of paint.
+With stenciling, color will gradually accumulate in many thin layers of paint.
 3 to 4 coats of paint is normal, but you might need more depending on the paint you are using.

 You can carefully lift up a corner of the stencil template to see how the color looks.

 For this DIY stenciling project, we used four colors of Americana Acrylic Paint to stencil our reclaimed wood sign.
 We stenciled the words in Soft Sage, the fish and water in Desert Turquoise, the canoe in Kelly Green and the fish hook in Slate Grey.

 Stenciling in multiple colors is really easy to do and makes the finished sign much more interesting.

 Choose one color to start with and tape over the stenciled cutouts you don't want to paint in that first color.
 You only need to tape over the cutouts that are near where you will be stenciling in that first color.
 We stenciled the words first in Soft Sage.